 Value

-Giving up $150 from your wallet can feel like a lot for a shoe lacking in versatility; however, the Cylinder is not a bad value for those looking for a shoe that can take care of XC, gravel, road, and commuting miles while looking good.
-If you find yourself wearing knee pads on your rides, the Cylinder is not the shoe for you, with other similarly priced models such as the Five Ten Kestrel Lace being better suited for your needs.
+Dishing out more than one hundred dollars can feel like a lot for a shoe lacking in versatility; however, the Cylinder is not a bad value for those looking for a shoe that can take care of XC, gravel, road, and commuting miles while looking good.
+If you find yourself wearing knee pads on your rides, the Cylinder is not the shoe for you, with other similarly priced models being better suited for your needs.

 Conclusion